Still Photography of Live Performance

 First, transfer the photo files from your camera memory card to your computer.
 Use a card-reading gizmo for this purpose.
 They're cheap, they're fast, and they're less balky than the camera-computer connection.
 Plus, I never like to attach expensive low-power cameras to big high-power computers if I don't have to.
 Place the files in a folder named in a way that makes sense for your cataloging system.

-Forgive my casual mention of "cataloging system," as though we all keep one in our back pocket.
-If you haven't devised one, it's never too late to start.
-There's a lot of information about "digital asset management" (DAM) elsewhere, so I'll just throw in a few things I've found:
+Forgive the casual mention of "cataloging system," as though we all keep one in our back pocket.
+If you haven't devised one, now is a good time to start.
+"Digital asset management" (DAM) is a little out of my field, but for what it's worth, here's a few things I've found:

 you use dates, make them run from year to month to day,